mkeshav/data-genie/README.md

 # Data Genie

 Genie that can satisfy your data wish.
-Supports generation of fixedwidth and json content
+Supports generation of fixedwidth, csv and json content

 # Install
 python3 -m pip install data-genie-mkeshav